MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 ## Get set up

-To get started configuring hybrid SharePoint taxonomy and hybrid content types, be sure you've reviewed the [prerequisites for the Hybrid Picker](hybrid-picker-in-the-sharepoint-online-admin-center.md), and then read [Configure hybrid SharePoint taxonomy and hybrid content types](configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md).
+To get started configuring hybrid SharePoint taxonomy and hybrid content types, be sure you've reviewed the [prerequisites for the Hybrid Configuration Wizard](hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md#hybrid-configuration-wizard-in-the-sharepoint-admin-center), and then read [Configure hybrid SharePoint taxonomy and hybrid content types](configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md).

 ## See also